rounakdatta/twitter-profile-search/README.md

 I think the feature is useful, hope you find value!

+NOTE: Sometimes the search button just behaves wierdly, it takes you the profile settings page or with an empty `@`.
+Please refresh furiously on the profile page, or send across a PR if you know the fix 🥹

 ### Working

 The Chrome extension gets triggered when a Twitter user profile page gets opened.
 It adds an extra search button to the **top right** of the profile area.
 The behaviour is intended to be same as on mobile.